packistry/packistry/README.md

 - **[Spatie Laravel Data](https://spatie.be/docs/laravel-data)**: A robust data-handling package that simplifies validation and transformation of data across Packistry.
 - **[Spatie Query Builder](https://spatie.be/docs/laravel-query-builder)**: A powerful package that allows us to easily build clean, flexible, and reusable queries for filtering and sorting in our API.
 - **[Barryvdh Laravel IDE Helper](https://github.com/barryvdh/laravel-ide-helper)**: A package that enhances the development experience by generating helper files, providing accurate code completion, and improving IDE integration.

+### JavaScript Dependencies

+- **[TanStack Query](https://tanstack.com/query/latest)**: A powerful and flexible data-fetching library that simplifies state management for server-side data in React applications.
+- **[TanStack Router](https://tanstack.com/router)**: A modern router library that provides advanced navigation capabilities, improving client-side routing in our React-based frontend.
+- **[React](https://reactjs.org/)**: A declarative JavaScript library for building user interfaces, enabling the creation of dynamic and interactive frontend components.
+- **[Tailwind CSS](https://tailwindcss.com/)**: A utility-first CSS framework that streamlines the styling process by providing a highly customizable and responsive design system.
+- **[Vite](https://vitejs.dev/)**: A fast and efficient build tool that enhances the development experience by providing lightning-fast hot module replacement and optimized builds.

 ## Security Vulnerabilities